Wood-Mizer Service & Support in Asia

-“In today’s market, labourers are becoming more and more expensive,” James says.
+“In today’s market, labourers are becoming more and more expensive,” Robert says.
 “Therefore, manufacturers are looking for some form of modernization in their sawmills and to minimize labour requirements.”

-The thin-kerf formula is catching on, James says, especially among manufacturers pressured to make changes to decrease their overhead, and younger sawmillers taking up the business operations from their fathers.
+The thin-kerf formula is catching on, Robert says, especially among manufacturers pressured to make changes to decrease their overhead, and younger sawmillers taking up the business operations from their fathers.

 Why Wood-Mizer for Asia?
 Sawmillers share their experience

 Upul Ekanayake is one of the directors of ElectroRef Engineers in Colombo, Sri Lanka.
 10 years ago, his company bought a sawmill for their own timber production.
 “In Sri Lanka the price of electricity is very high.
 The Wood-Mizer is the best option to achieve low consumption of electricity.
 We have expensive hardwood materials, so if you gain another piece of sawn timber by using thin-kerf blades, the savings is great for everybody.”